sghaskell/maps-plus/README.md

 Color gradient config - **Default** ``{"0.4":"blue","0.6":"cyan","0.7":"lime","0.8":"yellow","1":"red"})``

 ### Features
+Load features drawn with the [measure tool](#measure-tool) on the map through SPL or lookup files.

 Use the measure tool in the upper right corner to draw a point, line or polygon on the map.
 Upon completion, a **Feature Defintion** can be copied and used with the `feature` field.
 Adjust the look and behavior of the feature with the following fields.

 ![Alt text](appserver/static/visualizations/maps-plus/contrib/images/feature-definition.png?raw=true)